x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 6. Choose one of the two options.

 > [!NOTE]
 > If you choose the first option, you can provide the name of any one domain from the list of domains for your organization.
-If you have only one domain for your organization, provide its name.
+If you have only one domain for your organization, enter its name.
 > If you choose the second option, provide an IP address of any of the recipients who are part of your organization's mailbox.

 :::image type="content" source="../../media/screen-for-365-to-identify-partner-org.png" alt-text="The screen on which the partner organization is identified by domain name":::